Ksenofanex/stock-management-api/README.md

 ***

 A simple Stock Management API that was my very first project and built with Django Rest Framework.
 It has CRUD, schema, documents, API authentication and authorization features.
+Still, you can open an issue or a PR if you find a critical bug, I'll fix it ASAP.

 # Live showcase